 The Star of the South is a new frontier for Australia that would provide many benefits for local communities, Victoria and Australia for years to come.
 Based on initial investigations, the project would:

-Detailed studies have already been undertaken and more are commencing in the second half of 2019, to assess the feasibility of building and operating the project.
-This includes:
+We started site investigations in November 2019, to assess the feasibility of building and operating the project.
+These includes:

 Throughout the feasibility phase, the project will progress through government planning approval processes, which is an essential step for any major project.